 Does a deep cleaning require anesthesia?

-In most deep dental cleaning cases, anesthetic is used to numb the patient’s mouth and keep them comfortable throughout their appointment.
+In most deep dental cleaning cases, we will use anesthetic to numb the patients’ mouth and keep them comfortable throughout their appointment.
 During a deep dental cleaning your dentist cleans beneath the gums and all around your mouth, scrubbing at the surfaces to remove any bacteria.

-This can be uncomfortable for patients, which is why anesthetic is used to diminish any pain during the procedure.
+This can be uncomfortable for patients, which is why anesthetic is beneficial to diminish any pain during the procedure.

 Is a deep dental cleaning painful?

-A deep dental cleaning can be known to be uncomfortable and slightly painful at times.
-In most cases dentists use an anesthetic to numb your mouth and gums so that pain is reduced during the cleaning process.
-After a deep cleaning appointment and once anesthetic has worn off, patients may report some tender pain in their gums, but it should go away within a few days.
+A deep dental cleaning can be uncomfortable and slightly painful sometimes.
+In most cases dentists use an anesthetic to numb your mouth and gums to reduce pain during the cleaning process.
+After a deep cleaning appointment and once the anesthetic wears off, patients may report some tender pain in their gums.
+However it should go away within a few days.

 How long does it take gums to heal after deep cleaning?

 It typically takes about a week for gums to fully heal after a deep dental cleaning.
-This is because a deep dental cleaning requires dentists to clean underneath your gums, which is known to irritate them and cause inflammation.
+This is because a deep dental cleaning requires dentists to clean underneath your gums, which can irritate them and cause inflammation.
 Typically after 5-7 days patients’ gums are back to normal and any swelling has subsided.